danishi/slack-gemini-bot-on-google-cloud/README.md

 ## Features
 - Responds to `@mention` messages in Slack channels.
+- Responds to direct messages (DMs) in Slack, enabling private one-on-one interactions with the bot.
 - Supports text, image, PDF, text file, video, and audio inputs from Slack messages.
 Files are fetched via authenticated URLs and sent to Gemini for multimodal understanding.
 - Maintains conversation context by retrieving prior messages in a thread and sending them as conversation history to Gemini.
 - Formats responses using Slack-compatible Markdown for rich text output.